Essential Guide to Local Government Law: Lapsing of a Development Consent

 What must be done to prevent a consent from lapsing?

-The action that must occur to prevent a development consent from lapsing depends upon what type of development has been approved.
-It also depends on whether the consent has a deferred commencement condition.
+The action that must occur to prevent a development consent from lapsing depends upon what type of development has been approved and when it was approved.

 A development consent for the erection of a building, the subdivision of land or the carrying out of a work will lapse on the lapsing date unless the following three things occur: